You are driving on the road, and from nowhere, the Service Engine Soon light appears on your dashboard.

 What to do when the Service Engine Soon light appear?

-The service engine light could also occur in different colours and you should be aware of the colours.
+The service engine light could also occur in different colors and you should be aware of the colors.

 - Yellow light = Minor Issue/Drive to the workshop or diagnose it yourself as fast as possible.